Or, "What the hell is so special about an eclipse, anyway?"

 produces a jolt of adrenaline.

-It is a fearful sight.
+It is a fearsome sight.

 Shadow Bands

-| Shadow bands in a sketch from 1870 |
+Shadow bands: a sketch from 1870

 This effect is rare and fleeting.